peritus/geocommit/README.rst

 Geocommit allows you to attach geolocation information to your commits for later analysis.

-Everything happens on your machine to protect your privacy, you you need to push the geo annotations explicitly if you want to share them with others.
+Everything happens on your machine to protect your privacy, you need to push the geo annotations explicitly if you want to share them with others.

 Installation
 ============